cambiata/aggx-tryout/README.md

 The original aggx files are put into the **src** folder.
 Haven't touched them except for changing some UInts to Ints to get flash target to compile.

-The original aggx tests and demos rely heavily on Gameduell's multiplatform **types** library, including it's Data class.
+The original aggx tests and demos rely heavily on Gameduell's multiplatform **types** library, including the Data class.
 The platform-common parts of the **types** lib have been moved into the **src** folder.

 The original aggx demos use Gameduell's multiplatform **filesystem** library, wich is (and has to be) complicated.
 To avoid that, I'm just including the assets as haxe resources right now.